H4tch/hugo-plus/README.md

 Targeted at lazy developers that value their time and want a solution to host
 	their thoughts, portfolio, and projects while having full control of the final product.

-This project chock-full of features to use, learn from, and build off of.
+This project is chock-full of features to use, learn from, and build off of.
 Nothing should be left to magic.

 # Features
-* Support for `meta` pages to hide from content feeds. (about, archive, etc)
+* Support for `meta` pages to hide from content feeds. (example: archive page)
 * Ability to render arbitrary custom pages for any content through the `page` parameter
+* `Series` taxonomy to group blog posts into a series.
+	* Series section also exists which allows you to organize the blog posts better and create an overview page for the series.
+	* Series can be hierarchical
 * Fully Bootstrapped responsive default layouts
 * Disqus comment integration
 	* Optional on-demand comment loading
 		* Auto loads if user jumps to comment section through "#comments" anchor
 	* Comment count querying
 		* Custom script to inject "No comments" when Disqus fails to
-* Breadcrumb support for Taxonomies
 * Social sharing buttons
 * Auto updating copyright year insertion
 	* exmple: `(c) 2015` will become `(c)2015-2016` once 2016 rolls around